blazexnz/blazexnz.github.io/speedcubing-app/readme.md

 ## Features
 - **Puzzle selector:** Choose your puzzle to generate scrambles for
-- **Customise number of algorithms:** Choose how many algs you want to display on screen, while 5 is the default so that it's optimised for iPhone
+- **Customise number of algorithms:** Choose how many algs you want to display on screen, while 5 is the default so that it's optimised for iPhone (they will also generate automatically on the first page load)
 - **Interactive UI:** Click on a scramble to remove after use
 - **Compliant scrambles:** Algorithms follow the World Cubing Association (WCA) rules for scrambles
 - **Cube orientation reminder:** A note to remind you which way to orient the cube while scrambling